pelithne/AKS_Baseline_Deepdive/09-automation.md

-All you have to do now, is to edit the parameters that are specific to your environment.
-Then run the pipeline.
+All you have to do now, is to run the pipeline (and probably do some more troubleshooting...)

 > [!Note]
 > The first time you run the pipeline, you will have to approve a few accesses, before the pipeline is allowed to run.